-Overview of New National Practice Notes
+Overview of the National Practice Notes

 Practice notes are used to provide information to parties in proceedings in the Court and their lawyers on particular aspects of the Court's practice and procedure.
 Practice Notes are issued by the Chief Justice upon the advice of the Judges of the Court pursuant to the Court's inherent power to control its own processes.
 In general, practice notes are issued to:

-- complement particular legislative provisions or rules of court
+- complement particular legislative provisions or rules of court;

-- set out procedures for particular types of proceedings
+- set out procedures for particular types of proceedings;

 - notify parties and their lawyers of particular matters which may require their attention.